 Participants had a mean age of 46 years and contributed approximately 82.000 people / year medical follow-up (statistics).

 The proportion of people taking a complicated, multidrug regimen with protease inhibitor or NNRTI-based regimens in decline during the 65% follow-up to 43%, and 33% to 16% respectively.

-In 2006 only 1% of patients were taking a one pill NNRTI-based therapy (emtricitabine and tenofovir / efavirenz), but the scheme has increased in 29 2010%.
-Therapy that contains an integrase inhibitor has been used for 11 2010% of patients.
+At 2006, only 1% of patients were taking a single NNRTI-based therapy (emtricitabine and tenofovir / efavirenz), but this regimen had an increase of 29% in 2010.
+Therapy containing an integrase inhibitor was used by 11% of patients in 2010.

 The proportion of people with 95% or greater adherence increased from 37% in 2001 42% for in 2010.
 The authors described the increase as "marginal".
 (Translator's note: Something made me think of the symbolism of convenience).

 People living in NNRTI based regimens were more likely to have an almost perfect adhesion than those using combination therapies containing a protease inhibitor.
 Users of a therapy in a single pill had better grip than people having multipílula regimens.
 (This is not the NNRTI itself.
 Any therapeutic systems in which it is applied a single daily dose of one tablet will, for simplicity, ease of grip)

 Analysis of people with membership below 95%, showed the proportion with viral suppression increased from 38% in 2001 94% for in 2010.
 The increase in the rates of viral suppression was observed even among people with such a low adhesion as 70 - 75%.